 The baby is about to crawl on a Plexiglass board above a visual cliff.
-He knows that he might “fall down”, and therefore he moves cautiously.
+He knows he might “fall down”, and therefore he moves cautiously.
 The mother is standing opposite to him.
 By instruction from the experiment leader, she will show either a fearful or an encouraging face.
 If she looks fearful, the baby will hesitate and will not crawl out on the Plexiglass board.
 He will signal “Mummy, lift me up and take care of me!”
 If she looks encouraging instead, he will quite freely and happily crawl out on the board.
 His eagerness at making new discoveries is thus affected by the mother’s emotional signals.
 We might guess that two divergent images are created in his internal world.: “She is supporting me.
-I am a big and competent child” and “She is quite scared.
+I am a big and competent child” and “She is scared.
 Life seems to be a risky business”.

 Today’s neuroscientists are beginning to understand which parts of the brain work with these kinds of processes.